Home insurance: Home insurance: add-ons, fees and charges

-Footnotes: Fees may include premium tax of 6%.
-This increased to 9.5% on 1 November. a This is a contributionan insurer will pay to help you with cancellation fees if you switch to it in the middle of a policy year b £0 if changes made online c Chargeable in the first year, £35 in subsequent years d Change of address £12.50 e £20 per policy - £40 buildings and contents f £25 per policy - £50 buildings and contents g If you cancel your policy early, you will be refunded a fixed proportion of your unused premium depending on how far into the year your policy is h Only charged for changing address
+Footnotes: a This is a contribution the insurer will pay to help you with cancellation fees if you switch to it in the middle of a policy year b Change of address £12.50 c £0 if changes made online d £20 per policy - £40 buildings and contents e £25 per policy - £50 buildings and contents

-We examined the fees and charges of 36 insurers.
+We examined the fees and charges of 42 insurers.
 Each insurer was rated for each of its different fees compared to what others charged in the survey.
 The Which?
 Fee Score is the insurer's combined total score as a proportion of the maximum score achievable.
-The table shows the ten insurers with the highest Fee Score, the ten with the lowest, along with our four Which?
-Recommended Providers - NFU Mutual, John Lewis and Insure 4 Retirement.
-Table correct at October 2015.
+The table shows the ten insurers with the highest Fee Scores and the ten with the lowest, along with our Which?
+Recommended Providers - John Lewis Mutual, RIAS, NFU Mutual John, Direct Line and Nationwide.
+Table correct at June 2016.

 Which?
 Limited (registered in England and Wales number 00677665) is an Introducer Appointed Representative of Which?
 Financial Services Limited (registered in England and Wales number 07239342).
 Which?
 Financial Services Limited is authorised and regulated by the Financial Conduct Authority (FRN 527029).
 Which?
 Mortgage Advisers and Which?
 Money Compare are trading names of Which?
 Financial Services Limited.
 Registered office: 2 Marylebone Road, London NW1 4DF.